 Salvage and Treasure is another common situation that comes up in regards to Admiralty Law.
 When the owner of a boat sends someone out to sea to look for salvage, they usually have a general agreement with that individual where the person working on the boat gets to keep some of the money from the goods recovered.
 However the situation sometimes comes up where someone on the boat finds treasure and there is a lot of money at stake.
 In this type of situation the dispute would have to be litigated and much of that dispute would be litigated under the principles of admiralty law.

 Someone who is injured on a cruise ship would certainly fall under at least an initial branch of Admiralty law because they have been injured at sea.
 The statute of limitations is usually around three years on a bodily injury but can be limited due to the contract signed with the vendor.
 A lot of ships will put on their ticket that as a contract to boarding the ship, one agrees to make a claim within less than a year of any injury that may have occurred.
 Most cruise ships will put on the ticket that any type of dispute may be litigated in a certain state where either their company is based or the laws are most favorable to them.
+If you have been injured on a boat, a cruise, or have had any other type of accident, feel free to give Personal Injury Lawyers San Diego a call.

 There have been situations where someone has committed a crime at sea.
 You see it in the movies and you also hear about it in real life situations.
 Often, people will take the body out to sea because they believe it will not be found there.
 This type of situation is certainly a case involving criminal law.
 In the United States, this type of thing would be either tried under federal law or under the law of the state where the crime was committed.
 Lets take California for example.